-Many times in commercial trucking accidents the accident is not only caused by driver error but can also be cause by faulty parts on the commercial truck itself.
+Many times in commercial trucking accidents the accident is not only caused by driver error but can also be caused by faulty parts on the commercial truck itself.
 Poorly maintained brakes and other mechanical parts can lead directly to an accident when they fail to perform in the proper manner.

 Federal law requires that commercial trucking companies systematically inspect, repair, and maintain, all of the motor vehicles within their fleets.
-Further, trucking companies are required to have their fleets in safe and proper operating order and covers parts such as steering mechanisms, brake systems, the vehicle frame, attachment parts and other related parts of the truck.
+Further, trucking companies are required to have their fleets in safe and proper operating order and cover parts such as steering mechanisms, brake systems, the vehicle frame, attachment parts, and other related parts of the truck.
 Additionally, trucking companies are required to keep records of the maintenance and repair their fleet of trucks has gone through and must retain these records for a certain length of time.
 The records must be retained for a year from the date of the maintenance or repair performed on the truck and for six months after a truck is sold.

 The maintenance records of the truck that was being driven in your accident can be an important part of the evidence that must be gathered to help prove your claim.
 For example, if at the scene of the accident the driver of the commercial truck that hit you is heard telling a witness that his brakes gave out and he could not stop in time to avoid hitting you, obtaining the maintenance records of the truck is important.
 If the truck’s brakes did in fact fail, the maintenance records could reveal that the trucking company did not inspect, maintain, or repair the brakes in the proper manner.
-In the alternative, the maintenance records can reveal that the trucking company did everything it was supposed to do in maintaining the brakes but they failed in anyway.
-In an instance like this the maintenance records will be important because they can help bolster a claim you may have against the manufacturer of the brakes because they were defective and failed despite the proper care and maintenance performed by the trucking company.
+In the alternative, the maintenance records can reveal that the trucking company did everything it was supposed to do in maintaining the brakes but they failed in any way.
+In an instance, like this, the maintenance records will be important because they can help bolster a claim you may have against the manufacturer of the brakes because they were defective and failed despite the proper care and maintenance performed by the trucking company.

 This is why maintenance records are so important.
 On one hand, they are a powerful tool against the trucking company when you must demonstrate the maintenance or lack thereof, on their vehicle is directly related to the cause of your injury.
-On the other hand the maintenance records can be helpful if we need to expand your claim and go after the manufacturer of the part in question because it was defective or if we need to go after the company responsible for the repair of the part because they failed to repair it properly.
+On the other hand, the maintenance records can be helpful if we need to expand your claim and go after the manufacturer of the part in question because it was defective or if we need to go after the company responsible for the repair of the part because they failed to repair it properly.
 The maintenance records are the paper trail that can lead straight to success in your injury claim against the commercial trucking company.
 Do not underestimate their importance.

 Even though the trucking companies are required by federal law to inspect and maintain their fleet and retain the records of these activities, they often do not.
-Sometimes if they do have these records and after an accident it is discovered that the records could prove their liability or produce a negative outcome for them, they will alter or destroy the records making it more difficult for you to prove your case.
+Sometimes if they do have these records and after an accident, it is discovered that the records could prove their liability or produce a negative outcome for them, they will alter or destroy the records making it more difficult for you to prove your case.
 At this point in order to help to ensure that the trucking company does not alter or destroy their maintenance records, sending spoliation correspondence is critical.
 Spoliation correspondence is a notice that instructs the trucking company on its duty to maintain its records and advises them on the records that your attorney will need to have them produce for review.
 This is why it is so important to have someone one your side like one of our attorneys from our Law Offices.
-We know what evidence to gather and what legal notices that can be filed to prevent the trucking company from destroying the evidence needed in your case.
-We know the trucking companies are not above this unfair and illegal behavior, so you need an experienced attorney on your side that knows how to strike back when this happens.
+We know what evidence to gather and what legal notices can be filed to prevent the trucking company from destroying the evidence needed in your case.
+We know the trucking companies are not above this unfair and illegal behavior, so you need an experienced attorney on your side who knows how to strike back when this happens.

 Poor Maintenance – More Prevalent Than We Think

 As discussed above, commercial trucking companies are required by federal and state law to maintain, inspect, and repair their fleet of vehicles and to keep records of these activities.
 However, it is clear that the trucking companies are not following this mandate.
-In a recent inspection conducted by Denton County Texas law enforcement agencies over a two day period, only four out of sixty commercial trucks were deemed to be completely safe and worthy for the road.
-The inspectors uncovered everything from simple paper work errors to major mechanical issues on these trucks.
+In a recent inspection conducted by Denton County Texas law enforcement agencies over a two-day period, only four out of sixty commercial trucks were deemed to be completely safe and worthy for the road.
+The inspectors uncovered everything from simple paperwork errors to major mechanical issues on these trucks.
 Some had bad hitching systems and poorly contained cargo and were forced to stay of the roads until these issues were fixed.
 This was just a sampling of the thousands of commercial trucks motorists share the roads with us in San Antonio on any given day.
 Even though this was a relatively small sample it is clear that the commercial trucking companies are not keeping up with the maintenance on their vehicles.

 If one of the trucks that failed the recent inspection by the Denton law enforcement agencies was in an accident, our attorneys would request the maintenance records from the truck’s owners.
 It stands to reason that if the truck failed a random inspection it probably was not being maintained properly and the maintenance records the trucking company has a duty to maintain could reveal that.
-Further if the trucking company’s records show that the truck was properly maintained then the argument could be made that the trucking company has attempted to falsify those records.
+Further, if the trucking company’s records show that the truck was properly maintained then the argument could be made that the trucking company has attempted to falsify those records.
 Logically speaking, if a truck is being properly maintained there is no reason it should not pass a random inspection by a state agency.

-In either case our lawyers at our Law Offices know how to get the evidence needed to help your claim.
+In either case, our lawyers at our Law Offices know how to get the evidence needed to help your claim.
 When you take on the commercial trucking companies and their attorneys alone you put yourself at a disadvantage.
-The trucking company and their lawyers are very experienced in dealing with claims like yours and they know how to manipulate and bully victims into accepting considerably less than their claim is worth or not paying them at all.
+The trucking company and their lawyers are very experienced in dealing with claims like yours and they know how to manipulate and bully-victims into accepting considerably less than their claim is worth or not paying them at all.
 They have been known to alter and destroy maintenance records, refuse to cooperate with discovery requests or even deny the existence of certain types of evidence.
 If you do not have a lot of experience dealing with these matters the help of a professional is advisable.
 Our lawyers know how the trucking companies and their lawyers will try to circumvent the law and stop your claim from being successful.
 We have spent over twenty years litigating these claims and we know how to be successful for our clients.